 There are so many great complements to the wonderful vanilla flavor of this pudding cake.
 Here are some of my favorite ways to serve them.

 - Top with fresh berries.
 Use a mixture of berries or just use your favorite variety.
+For a holiday twist, serve with sugared cranberries.

 - Dust with confectioners’ sugar for a simple topping.